 In the Falkland islands Magellanic penguins are easily spotted and found over a big area.
 Mainly we photographed them in Sea Lion island and Volunteer point.

-Magellanic penguins nest in the burrows like rabbits giving preference to soft soil, peat and tussock areas.
+Magellanic penguins live in burrows like rabbits giving preference to soft soil, peat and tussock areas.

 Magellanic penguin chicks prefer to stick tightly to their parents' side and stay close to the burrows which are up to 2 m (6ft) long.